-Ask many an aspiring financial juggernaut, and they’ll probably tell you that they aim to achieve Chartered Status as part of their plan for finance domination.
-But ever thought about the actual stages leading up to Chartered Status?
+Ask many an aspiring financial juggernaut, and they’ll probably tell you that they aim to achieve Chartered status as part of their plan to become skilled finance professionals.
+But have you ever thought about the actual stages leading up to Chartered status?

-There is often more than one professional body for each profession, and offer more than one route for obtaining Charted Status with them depending on your level of experience, so you may have a choice when it comes to beginning your path.
+There is often more than one professional body for each profession and more than one route for obtaining Charted status with them depending on your level of experience, so you may have a choice when it comes to beginning your path.

-The hallowed title of Chartered Status must be obtained by proving yourself in a number of different ways.
-Like a young Jedi knight in the making (granted, without all of that lightsaber nonsense), you’ll be required to obtain a specified amount of knowledge at an in-depth level on various different aspects in your profession, no matter which professional body you choose.
+The hallowed title of Chartered status must be obtained by proving yourself in a number of different ways.
+You’ll definitely be required to obtain a specified amount of knowledge at an in-depth level on various different aspects in your profession, no matter which professional body you choose.
 There will also be plenty of skills to master.
-And what’s more, you must prove your worth on the exam paper…actually, on quite a few exam papers.
+And what’s more, you must prove your worth on the exam paper—actually, on quite a few exam papers.
 Just as an example, the ACA accountancy qualification that leads to Chartered Status involves a whopping 15 exams!

-If you want to get started training for Chartered Status in accountancy qualifying with any professional body in the field, you’ll first have to obtain a training contract with an accountancy/professional services firm.
+If you want to get started training for Chartered status in accountancy, qualifying with any professional body in the field, you’ll first have to obtain a training contract with an accountancy or professional services firm.
 You can do this through applying for advertised school leaver programmes, sponsored degree programmes or graduate schemes if you already hold a degree.
 Employers offering these schemes will need to be accredited by one or more professional body.
 It’s their qualification you’ll study for.

 Each professional body will set out their study programmes in modules which you’ll have to complete alongside your full-time job.